This printed article is located at http://sarine.listedcompany.com/financials.html

 - We will continue to enhance our Sarine Profile™:

 - Personalisation of the Sarine Profile™ by the diamond's consumer buyer, allowing the creation / importation of text, imagery, music and video (e.g., the proposal), as a means of personifying his / her message to the ultimate recipient of the purchased jewel.
+The enabling of these types of personalisation provides the retailer with two added value capabilities – the rippled dissemination on the buyer's social media of the retailer's information with its logo etc. increasing awareness of the brand, and, as the buyer needs to provide personal information to upload his/her personal message/data, this enables the retailer to follow up with the buyer and keep engaged with him/her.

 - Enhancement of our support of jewellery pieces, in addition to loose polished diamonds.
 As retail businesses display set jewellery more often than loose stones, this will significantly broaden the appeal and applicability of Sarine Profile™.